 To gauge how much a campaign to raise awareness on hydrogeological risks would boost people's WTP we used the estimates to produce a back-of-the-envelope calculation.
-Without any treatment, 52.1% of the population would be willing to support the fund and would contribute an average of \notin 63.4 (Table 4).
-Since the number of Italian households is approximately 25 million, at the baseline the fund would be around \notin 826 million (63.4 × 0.521 × 25).
+Without any treatment, 52.1% of the population would be willing to support the fund and would contribute an average of $\notin 63.4$ (Table 4).
+Since the number of Italian households is approximately 25 million, at the baseline the fund would be around $\notin 826$ million $(63.4 \times 0.521 \times 25)$.
 Suppose now that the whole adult Italian population were exposed to the first-stage treatment.
-Computing the effects at the extensive and intensive margins implied by the Tobit estimates in column 2, the T2 treatment would have two effects: to increase the fraction of supporters by 6 percentage points to 58.1% and would increase the average amount contributed conditional on supporting the fund, by $\in 11.9$, to $\in 75.3$.
-The extra amount added to the fund through the extensive margin is $\in 113$ million ($75.3 \times 0.06 \times 25$).
-The extra amount added through the intensive margin is $\in 155$ million ($11.9 \times 0.521 \times 25$).
-The overall increase in the contributions to the fund induced by the treatment would be $\in 268$ million per year, an increase of 32% on its initial value.
+Computing the effects at the extensive and intensive margins implied by the Tobit estimates in column 2, the T2 treatment would have two effects: to increase the fraction of supporters by 6 percentage points to 58.1% and would increase the average amount contributed conditional on supporting the fund, by $\notin 11.9$, to $\notin 75.3$.
+The extra amount added to the fund through the extensive margin is $\notin 113$ million ($75.3 \times 0.06 \times 25$).
+The extra amount added through the intensive margin is $\notin 155$ million ($11.9 \times 0.521 \times 25$).
+The overall increase in the contributions to the fund induced by the treatment would be $\notin 268$ million per year, an increase of 32% on its initial value.